goldsborough/algs4/hash/README.md

 Proposition: Under a uniform hashing assumption, the probability that the number of keys in a list is within a constant factor of N / M is extremely close to 1.
 N is the number keys you want to insert, M is the size of the array.
 This says that the probability is very high that if N = M, there are N/M = 1 keys in each list (chain/bin).

-Proof: The distribution of list sizes obeys a binomial distribution.
+Proof: The distribution of list sizes obeys a binomial distribution, because
+- Every key is equally likely to be hashed to any slot of the table (uniformity)
+- Independent of any other/previous/future keys (independence); i.e. a key is just as likely to map to a slot if another key is already there, as if there wasn't already a key there.

 Considerations: given that the number of probes per search/insert is proportional to N/M:

 - If M is too large => too many empty chains (wasted space).
 - If M is too small => chains too long (linear search too expensive).
 - Typical choice: M ~ N/5 (5 elements per chain); (you would resize when N becomes > M * 5) => constant-time operations.

+N/M is denoted by alpha and is called the *load factor*.

+The complexity is ultimately O(1 + alpha)

 ## Linear probing